 Anyone found to be providing childminding or daycare services without being registered can get an unlimited fine, be sent to prison, or both

-The government provides free early learning to 2, 3 and 4 year olds.
+The government provides free early learning to 2, 3 and 4 year olds as outlined below

 You can get help paying for childcare as long as your childcare provider is registered*